dutchpsycho/ActiveBreach-Engine/README.md

 ## ActiveBreach Engine

-ABE aspires to be SysWhispers & Hell’s Gate Successor.
-It takes the concepts used and turns it into a fully functional framework.
+ABE is a successor to SysWhispers & Hells Gate.
+It takes the concepts used and turns it into a fully dynamic framework.

 Originally inspired by a blogpost by [MDSEC](https://www.mdsec.co.uk/2020/12/bypassing-user-mode-hooks-and-direct-invocation-of-system-calls-for-red-teams/).